Gouthamsusarla/TeamQ-6611/README.md

 # TeamQ-6611
-This is Git repository for the project of Team Q in SOEN-6611 by Professor Pankaj Kamthan
+This is the Git repository for the project of Team Q in SOEN-6611 by Professor Pankaj Kamthan

 ## Distribution of Work